 Not to mention, making the RSVP process easier for your guests should be your top priority.
 You’ll get a higher response rate by sharing a link to confirm rather than tasking them to send their replies via snail mail.

 If you have a WordPress site, you can quickly get all the information you need in an organized format with an online RSVP form.
+You can even use the fancy number range slider to find out

 Some events you might want to use an RSVP form for include:

-- Wedding – Ask for additional details like meal preferences.
+- Wedding – Ask for additional details like meal preferences

-- Business event – Accept registrations and even sell tickets on your RSVP form.
+- Business event – Accept registrations and even sell tickets on your RSVP form

 So, let’s see how to create an RSVP form in WordPress.